 Choosing a Bottom Paint for Your Boat

-What is the difference between ablative and hard paints?
+What is the difference between ablative and hard paint?
 Ablative is a soft paint, designed to wear off with use over time.
 It leaves less of an annual buildup than hard paint.
 Hard paint remains on the bottom until you physically or chemically remove it.

 Reminder: If you are applying your own bottom paint while on land at Herrington Harbour, we ask that you consider your neighbor and the environment when prepping and painting your boat.
 Dustless sanding vacuum systems are mandatory.
 Any debris coming off the boat to the ground needs to be captured on a tarp or filter cloth and then disposed of in the dumpster.
 You are responsible for your debris.
 Paint must be rolled on.
+VOC compliance - please report your type of paint to the Marina Office and dispose of material properly.